subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 $$ e_{l-1} = r_{l-1} - f_l(r_l)  $$

 and the system tries to minimize this error.
-At the sensory level
+The sensory level output is given by

 $$ e_0 = I - f_1(r_1) $$

 Each of the representations $r_l$ changes so as to reduce the total error.
-The update for $r_l$ depends upon the bottom-up error error from level $l-1$ as well as the top-down error in its own value (as predicted by the level above it.
+The update for $r_l$ depends upon the bottom-up error error from level $l-1$ (i.e., how well it was able to predict the lower level), as well as the top-down error in its own value as predicted by the level above it.
 The whole hierarchy settles into a state where predictions and observations agree as much as possible.

-The Predictive Coding algorithm can be derived from Bayes as follows: Suppose sensory input $x$ is caused by hidden variables $z$, the Baye's rule gives
+The Predictive Coding algorithm can be derived from Bayes Rule as follows: Suppose sensory input $x$ is caused by hidden variables $z$, the Bayes rule gives

 $$ p(z|x) = {p(x|z)p(z)\over{p(x)}} $$

-For a given value of $x$ the denomenator is a constant so that
+For a given value of $x$ the denominator is a constant so that

 $$ \log p(z|x) = \log p(x|z) + \log p(z) + constant $$

-The best preiction $z^*$ is given by
+The best prediction $z^*$ is given by

 $$  z^* = argmax_z[\log p(x|z) + \log p(z)]  $$

-Assume
+Assume that

-$$ x = f(z) + \epsilon\ \ \ where\ \ \ \epsilon ~ N(0,\Sigma_x) $$
+$$ x = f(z) + \epsilon $$

+where $f(.)$ is the generative function and $\epsilon$ is distributed according to the Gaussain distribution $N(0,\Sigma_x)$.

 Then